antoinechoffrut/dynamicslides/README.md

 Every curve is represented as a Bézier curve, and therefore encoded via:
 - **control points**, and
 - **commands**, such as `M`, `L`, `Q`, `S` and `C`.

-The coordinates of the control points in fact represented via
+The coordinates of the control points are in fact represented via
 - an `anchor`, which is a point on the canvas;
-- the coordinates of the control points, relative to the `anchor`.
+- the coordinates of the control points, *relative* to the `anchor`.
-The position of the `anchor` can be changed, and the coordinates of the control points, relative to the `anchor`, will automatically be upated (and the position of the curve will not change).
+The position of the `anchor` can be changed, and the coordinates of the control points, relative to the `anchor`, will automatically be upated.
+This *does not* change the position of the curve on the canvas, only its representation.
 This choice of representation turns out to be very convenient when performing **geometric transformations**, and in particular the standard affine transformations:
 - **translation**;